tekapo/show-current-template/readme.txt

 == Changelog ==

+= 0.5.4 =
+* Fix: Fix PHP Warning.
+Special thanks to @dieppon for reporting the issue!

 = 0.5.3 =
 * Fix: Addressed PHP 8.x deprecation warning for passing null to parameter #3 ($subject) of str_replace().
-Special thanks to @dieppon for reporting the issue!
+Special thanks to @rembem for reporting the issue!

 = 0.5.2 =
 * Update required WordPress version to 5.9.
 Special thanks to @dmchale for reporting the issue!